 Auditor’s role in auditing the measurement of fair value

 Concerning the measurement of fair value and its related disclosures, International Standard on Auditing 540 “Auditing Accounting Estimates,

-Should the auditor doesn’t have qualified personnel in the field of fair value measurement, it shall engage a specialist to examine the valuation process of fair value measurement.
+Should the auditor not have qualified personnel in the field of fair value measurement, he/she shall engage a specialist to examine the valuation process of fair value measurement.

 In addition, the auditor shall apply the audit methodologies, which ensure verification of appropriateness and reliability of the fair value measurement, including: